manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 ## Lock-Commit

-Recall that our goal is solving consensus in a system with clients and $n$ *replicas*.
+Recall that our goal is solving consensus in a system with *clients* and $n$ *replicas*.
 We are in the Primary-Backup paradigm where the protocol progresses in *views*.
 In each view, one designated replica is the *primary* of this view and the others are the *backups* of this view.

 The safety risk in consensus is that a replica *commits* to a value but this decision is not known to other replicas.
 In particular, a new primary in a new view may emerge that does not know about the committed value.
-The **Lock-Commit paradigm** introduces a *Lock* step before the *Commit* decision and entail the following two important parts:
+The **Lock-Commit paradigm** introduces a *Lock* step before the *Commit* decision and entails the following two important parts:

 1. *Lock before you Commit*.
-To commit a value $cmd$, the primary of view $v$ first makes sure there is a **quorum** of replicas that store a lock that consists of a lock-value $cmd$ and a lock-view $v$.
+To commit a value $cmd$, the primary of view $v$ first makes sure there is a **quorum** of replicas that store a lock that consists of a **lock-value** $cmd$ and a **lock-view** $v$.

 2. *As a new Primary: Read and Adopt*.
 When a new primary starts, it runs a special *view change* protocol.
 In this protocol, the new primary decides which value to try to commit.
-A new Primary must read the locks from a **quorum** of replicas and must adopt the lock-value with the highest lock-view it sees.
+A new Primary must read the locks from a **quorum** of replicas and must adopt the *lock-value* with the highest *lock-view* it sees.

 This approach obtains safety because *any two quorum sets must have a non-empty intersection and choosing the lock-value with the highest lock-view will guarantee the most recent lock-value is a safe choice*.
 In this post, we will use quorums that consist of $n-f=f\+1$ replicas.